 Prince Bertil was honorary chairman of the Sweden-America Foundation from 1950 until his death in 1997.
 The Prince succeeded Crown Prince Gustaf Adolf who had been honorary chairman from 1919, when the Foundation was established.
 In honor of Prince Bertil’s 70th birthday, ”Prince Bertil’s Fellowship” was established.
 Since the death of Prince Bertil, his wife Princess Lilian participated in the Foundation’s annual meetings for many years and presented this award, until her passing in 2013.

-Crown Princess Victoria succeeded Prince Bertil as honorary chairman in 2001, and has been on leave since 2016.
+Crown Princess Victoria succeeded Prince Bertil as honorary chairman in 2001 – 2016.

 The Sweden-America Foundation fellows have come to serve important roles in Swedish industrial, political, and cultural life.
 They include scholars who have become professors and Nobel laureates, ambassadors, prime ministers, politicians, leading cultural figures, and CEOs of some of Sweden’s most noted companies.